ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ```
    {:pre}

-1. Use the same resource group that is associated with your cluster.
-For me it was `default`
+1. Skip the command `ibmcloud target --cf -g default` it is using `--cf` that is for cloud foundry and is not required for {{site.data.keyword.cloudant_short_notm}}.
+Use the same resource group that is associated with your cluster.
+For me it was `default`, you can double check:
    ```sh
    ibmcloud ks clusters
    ```